-A survivor of the streets, 16-year-old Benson is standing up for Kenya’s street children.
+A survivor of the streets, Benson stood up for Kenya’s street children.

 Benson is from Kenya, East Africa, where almost half of the population live below the poverty line leaving tens of thousands of children with no choice but to survive on the streets alone.
 Benson was just eight years old when he began living on the streets.